edgeimpulse/expert-projects/image-projects/helmet-detection-alif-ensemble.md

 ---
 description: >-
-  A concept machine learning model that can perform helmet and person detection using computer vision on the Alif Ensemble E7.
+  A concept machine learning model that can perform hardhat and person detection using computer vision on the Alif Ensemble E7.
 ---

-# Helmet Detection in Industrial Settings - Alif Ensemble E7
+# Hardhat Detection in Industrial Settings - Alif Ensemble E7

 Created By: Wamiq Raza, Varvara Fadeeva